 While some have cast doubts on the efficacy of the STERRAD® process to sterilize various medical devices, the units have compiled an admirable safety record, with no known cases of harm to users caused by vapor-phase hydrogen peroxide.
 Still, H2O2, especially in the concentrated solution needed for the STERRAD® is a dangerous compound, being a strong oxidizer, capable of inflicting severe burns on personnel, as well as causing explosions under certain conditions.

-Indeed, STERRAD posts a full Safety Data Sheet (SDS) for hydrogen peroxide on its website, as they must, since the chemical is used in its process.
+Indeed, STERRAD posts a Safety Data Sheet (SDS) for the hydrogen peroxide cassettes on its website, as they must, since the chemical is used in its process.
 Some conclude, by comparing the NIOSH IDLH (Immediately Dangerous to Life or Health) levels, that hydrogen peroxide (75 ppm) is more dangerous than EtO (800 ppm).